RetroAchievements/docs/docs/general/faq.md

 1. Achievement Identification:

    - Provide a direct link to the Achievement ID(s) of the unlock(s) you’re requesting.
-     - If your request contains more than three achievements then please also include a list of just the IDs is comma delimited format, ex. `123, 456, 789`.
+     - If your request contains more than three achievements then please also include a list of just the IDs in comma delimited format, ex. `123, 456, 789`.
    - State whether the request is for softcore or hardcore unlocks.

 2. Broken Achievement Ticket: